ArtemNikoian/HistoryHelper2/README.md

 ![Result image](image.png)

 ## Setup guide:
-1. Download the project, unzip the file, and open the HistoryHelper folder in your editor (e.g. VS Code) (Be careful, not the HistoryHelper2-main).
+1. Download the project, unzip the file, and open the HistoryHelper folder, which is inside HistoryHelper2-main folder, in your editor (e.g. VS Code).
 2. Open the terminal, and run these lines of code to install all libraries:

 Mac: